 Is Oracle Java different from Java?

 Oracle Java refers to the Java development platform provided by Oracle Corporation.
-Java, on the other hand, is a general-purpose programming language.
+Java is a general-purpose programming language.
 Oracle Java is essentially a specific implementation and distribution of the Java platform.

 Is Oracle JRE Java?